MarkHershey/docs/docs/index.md

 !!! tldr ""

-    **Hey there** :fontawesome-regular-laugh-wink:
+    **Hey there** :fontawesome-solid-ghost:

-    This is just an insignificant documentation space for personal reference.
+    This is just a documentation space for personal reference.

     ---